Skip to content

 Read the full writeup at https://seangeng.com/writing/block-disposable-emails.md and implement it in my project.

-It covers: Block disposable emails at signup — Throwaway inboxes are how spam, trial-abuse, and fake accounts get in.
-Checking the email domain against a maintained disposable-domains list at signup takes minutes and pairs perfectly with Cloudflare Turnstile.
+It covers: Block disposable emails at signup.
+Throwaway inboxes are how spam, trial-abuse, and fake accounts get in.
+Checking the email domain against a maintained disposable-domains list at signup takes minutes and pairs well with Cloudflare Turnstile.

 Requirements: